 BES Complaints Procedure

-We aim to resolve any problems in a fair and straightforward way and we have put together this Complaints Procedure to outline what you can expect if you raise a complaint with us.
+We aim to resolve any problems in a fair and straightforward way and we have put together the following Complaints Procedure to outline what you can expect if you raise a complaint with us.
 This procedure is designed to ensure complaints are handled in the most efficient way and to help us deliver consistency in the service we provide.

 How to contact us